-The chaplaincy service not only provides advice and guidance but works with us in promoting and celebrating the diversity of religions and beliefs within our community.
+The chaplaincy service not only provides advice and guidance but works with the College community in promoting and celebrating the diversity of religions and beliefs within our community.

 The College held workshops on dealing with 'the Islamic faith' during staff development days to ensure maximum attendance by staff.